jsnbdrx/readme-generator/README.md

 * On command line, run "node index (or index.js, both work)"
 * A series of questions will then run on the command line.
 Answer each question as they come up.
 * After all questions are answered, a README.md file is created in the "dist" folder
-* You now have a professional quality README.md for you own use to add to your own project!
+* You now have a professional quality README.md for your own use to add to your own project!

 ## Usage
 Using this README.md application will help make the process of creating a README file faster, easier, and more efficient.